daevidvo/nowYouFkedUp/README.md

 ## Installation

 To install this mod, simply go to this [google drive link](https://drive.google.com/drive/folders/1pBNoiCYSYBjVh_dfDfjUhBT8_fF_Oj0I?usp=sharing) and install the folder in the BepinEx/plugins folder.

+## Contribution

+To contribute, just clone the repo and make a PR!